Experts Shaping the Future of Automotive

 Gail Gottehrer PartnerView Bio

-Gail Gottehrer’s practice focuses on class action defense, management-side labor and employment litigation, and other complex commercial matters.
+Gail Gottehrer is a partner at Akerman LLP in New York where she is a member of the Labor and Employment Group and the Data Law Group.
+Gail's practice focuses on management-side labor and employment litigation, class action defense and other complex commercial matters, including privacy and technology related litigation.
 She is one of the few defense lawyers to have been involved in the trial of a class action to verdict before a jury.

 Fred DimesaVP Product StrategyView Bio